cztomczak/cefpython/docs/api/WebRequest.md

 ## Preface

+You cannot instantiate the WebRequest class directly, use its static method instead by calling `cefpython.WebRequest.Create()`.

 Class used to make a URL request.
 URL requests are not associated with a browser instance so no client handler callbacks will be executed.
 URL requests can be created on any valid CEF thread in either the browser or render